MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netadaptercx-receive-side-scaling-rss-.md

 RSS in NetAdapterCx focuses on ease of configuration, simplicity of enablement and disablement, and abstraction of processor-to-interrupt complexity.
 A client driver for an RSS-capable NIC only needs to meet three criteria to support RSS in NetAdapterCx:

-1. The driver must set RSS capabilities in the *[EvtNetAdapterSetCapabilities](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netadapter/nc-netadapter-evt_net_adapter_set_capabilities)* event callback.
+1. The driver must set RSS capabilities when starting a net adapter, but before calling [**NetAdapterStart**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netadapter/nf-netadapter-netadapterstart).
 This includes implementing four RSS callbacks and registering them in the RSS capabilities structure.
 2. The driver's datapath queues must be created and ready to accept requests.
 3. The driver must be in the *D0* power state.